- Curve combines all your cards in one and works anywhere in the world that accepts MasterCard

 - Fraud management no longer takes a whole team

 The Curve app, paired with a smart bank card, combines all your cards in one and works like a normal bank card anywhere in the world that accepts MasterCard.
 Users don’t need to open a new bank account and don’t need to wait for weeks — after a few taps and a new Curve card in the post, they’re ready to go.

 With Curve, customers benefit from: simpler spending across all their cards, saving money on currency exchange, a smarter and faster way to manage expenses, instant cashback rewards at over 50 leading UK retailers, plus a host of additional security features.
 Curve users have so far spent £50 million in over 100 currencies, worldwide.

 Costly manual resources

 With a rapidly growing customer base, thousands of good users, and an increasing spend volume to boot, Curve can also pick up the attention of fraudsters.
-The ability to quickly add new cards with the Curve app and then use them within moments is of particular interest to malicious users who try to circumvent Curve’s many layers of account authentication, resulting in expensive manual resources for fraud reviews and chargebacks management.
+The ability to quickly add new cards with the Curve app and then use them within moments is of particular interest to malicious users who try to circumvent Curve’s many layers of account authentication, resulting in expensive manual resources for fraud reviews and chargeback management.

 Because their user base is ever-growing, Curve works hard to understand who their customers are and ensure that the card users are who they say they are.
 Curve has identity verification methods in place, and various teams within the company investigate new and existing users.
-However, with business growing at such a pace, Curve have taken to preemptively knocking out the growing threat of fraud.
+However, with business growing at such a pace, Curve has taken to preemptively knocking out the growing threat of fraud.

 A layered approach to preempt attacks